top of page

 Our technology

-Corneal blindness is a global problem
+Corneal blindness is a global problem affecting over 12 million people

 We have worked with human pluripotent stem cells, such as iPS cells, for the study and treatment of eye diseases for over a decade in one of the world-class research facilities of Tampere University, Finland.
 Building on this experience, StemSight is developing new cell therapy products for the treatment of blindness.